Skip to content

 IPoE + PPPoE BNG

-This is the most common deployment model for ISPs migrating from PPPoE to IPoE — existing PPPoE subscribers continue to work while new deployments use IPoE.
-Both access types arrive on the same physical interface, differentiated by S-VLAN range.
+This is the most common deployment model for ISPs migrating from PPPoE to IPoE — existing PPPoE subscribers continue to work while new deployments use IPoE, with no renumbering required.
+Both access types arrive on the same physical interface and the same S-VLAN range.

 Configuration